social-media-ethics-automation/book/_build/discord/_build/html/_sources/ch07_trolling/03_trolling_examples.md

 In the Black Lives Matters protests of 2020, Dallas Police made an app where they asked people to upload videos of protesters doing anything illegal.
 In support of the protesters, K-pop fans swarmed the app and uploaded as many K-pop videos as they could eventually leading to the app crashing and becoming unusable, and thus protecting the protesters from this attempt at Police surveillance.

-Read more at the Verge: [K-pop stans overwhelm app after Dallas police ask for videos of protesters](https://www.theverge.com/2020/6/1/21277423/k-pop-dallas-pd-iwatch-app-flood-review-bomb-surveillance-protests-george-floyd)
+Read more at the Verge: [K-pop stans overwhelm app after Dallas police ask for videos of protesters](https://www.theverge.com/2020/6/1/21277423/k-pop-dallas-pd-iwatch-app-flood-review-bomb-surveillance-protests-george-floyd) {cite:p}`alexanderKpopStansOverwhelm2020`

-For another example of trolling as protests, this one with bots, see: [A TikToker said he wrote code to flood Kellogg with bogus job applications after the company announced it would permanently replace striking workers](https://www.businessinsider.com/tiktoker-wrote-code-spam-kellogg-strike-busting-job-ad-site-2021-12)
+For another example of trolling as protests, this one with bots, see: [A TikToker said he wrote code to flood Kellogg with bogus job applications after the company announced it would permanently replace striking workers](https://www.businessinsider.com/tiktoker-wrote-code-spam-kellogg-strike-busting-job-ad-site-2021-12) {cite:p}`jankowiczTikTokerSaidHe`